 St Paul’s is privileged to have a superb location near the railway station in Winchester, a lively and diverse congregation and an extensive community programme.
-We are keen to conserve the best of what we have but also to extend and significantly improve our facilities to serve the area as well as we can.
+We have been keen to conserve the best of what we have but also to extend and significantly improve our facilities to serve the area as well as we can.

 In simple terms, Building for Life at St Paul’s involves:

-- community facilities: purpose-built pre-school, office spaces, staff flats, kitchen
+- community facilities: purpose-built pre-school, office spaces, staff flats, kitchen (Phases 2 & 3)

 God our Father,